 London is just a few hours away from Paris, and from there and Europe is at your fingertips.
 Flights from one big city to another are super cheap and the trains are fast and a great way to admire the scenery along the way.
 You can have breakfast in Paris, lunch in Geneva and be in Milan in time for dinner!
 And if this type of freedom is what you want, London is much better for you.

 Also, most of Europe is in the same time zone, with central Europe being only one hour ahead of Great Britain.

-If you’re in NYC, travelling is going to be much more restricted.
+If you’re in NYC, traveling is going to be much more restricted.
 A trip to Europe costs serious cash, and it takes a lot of time.
 Traveling from one US state to another is certainly an option, but you’ll most likely have to fly.
 There’s a saying that fits here really well – for Europeans 100 miles is a long way, and for Americans 100 years is a long time.
 The continental US is massive in terms of pure land, and big cities are very far away from one another.
 That’s why flying is your only option, unless you’re interested in driving 12 hours straight just to get to Chicago.

 The upside of NYC is the proximity to the islands in the Caribbean.
 You’re just a few hours away from Bahamas, Jamaica and Turks and Caicos, which are all pretty much just heaven on Earth with the tropical climate, azure sea and sandy beaches.
 But then again so is Porto, and Ryanair will take you there from London for less than 20GBP and in about 2 hours.

 Ultimately, I think London is by far the better city for people who can’t stay in one place for too long and want to visit a different city every other weekend.

 Anna is the co-owner of expert world travel and can't wait to share her travel experience with the world.
 With over 54 countries under her belt she has a lot to write about!
 Including those insane encounters with black bears in Canada.